One of the most important keys to a successful job search today is to be visible -- in a positive way -- online.

 Pay attention to what Google, LinkedIn, Facebook, and other sites show the world about you (or about someone with the same name you have).
 I know too many job seekers who had a tough job search until they discovered (and fixed) personal reputation problems which were really mistaken online identity situations:

-Until both of those job seekers adjusted their names to differentiate themselves from the disbarred attorney and dead porn star, they were ignored by employers.
-Few businesses want to hire a disbarred attorney, and those employers who received an application form the deceased porn star didn't take them seriously (clearly a joke, right?).
+Until those job seekers adjusted their public names to differentiate themselves from their negative doppelgangers, they were ignored by employers.
+Few businesses want to hire someone who might break the law or cause other disruptions.
+Those employers who received an application form the deceased porn star didn't take the applications seriously (clearly a joke, right?).